dattazigzag/humanoid_eye_sim/README.md

 > For example, Disney invests significant effort in creating custom "feature authoring" tools that allows designers and technologists to experiment with various elements like physical animations, sound effects, and light animations.

-Having previously used DMX512 and ArtNet to design interactive lighting fixtures for in-car environments and stage designs, I wondered if we could create something similar for a humanoid eye.
+Having previously used DMX512 and ArtNet to design interactive lighting fixtures for in-car environments and stage designs, I wondered if we could create something similar for humanoid--eyes.

 _What if we had software where our animators and visual designers could simply drop in a video file of an eye animation and instantly test it on the actual hardware?_